ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

     book-service:test \
     book-service:integrationTest
   ```
-  > **Note**: During integration tests, `Testcontainers` will start automatically `MongoDB` and `Keycloak` containers before the tests begin and shuts them down when the tests finish.
+  > **Note**: During integration tests, `Testcontainers` will automatically start `MongoDB` and `Keycloak` containers before the tests begin and shut them down when the tests finish.

-- From the `springboot-keycloak-mongodb-testcontainers` root folder, **Unit Testing Report** can be found at
+- From the `springboot-keycloak-mongodb-testcontainers` root folder, the **Unit Testing Report** can be found at:
   ```
   book-service/build/reports/tests/test/index.html
   ```

-- From the `springboot-keycloak-mongodb-testcontainers` root folder, **Integration Testing Report** can be found at
+- From the `springboot-keycloak-mongodb-testcontainers` root folder, the **Integration Testing Report** can be found at:
   ```
   book-service/build/reports/tests/integrationTest/index.html
   ```